mchughtb/Config/README.md

          .bashrc:my_bashrc.bash:satur.*:Linux|Darwin

        will link/copy source_dir/my_bashrc.bash to dest_dir/.bashrc if the
        hostname begins with satur (saturday, saturn etc..) and uname is either Darwin or Linux.
 Patterns are passed to grep -E  an empty pattern will match any host/platform

-Edit the config file (install.cfg) or create a new one.
+Edit the config file (rob.cfg) or create a new one.
 Then see what will happen

-     bash install.sh -nv install.cfg
+     bash install.sh -nv rob.cfg

 remove the 'n' to really run it.
-Any files that get clobbered will be moved to $HOME/backups-yyyymmdd.
+Any files that get clobbered will be moved to `$HOME/backups-yyyymmdd`.
 In the default mode (link) you should be able to run it again and nothing will be touched.
 In copy mode, the files will keep geting backed up